-A firm favourite among Londoners, the Victoria Line is the second shortest, one of the fastest and runs for just 16 stops between the trendy Brixton and the even trendier Walthamstow, stopping through Camden and Central London on the way.
+A firm favourite among Londoners, the Victoria Line is the second shortest and one of the fastest lines.
+It runs for just 16 stops between the trendy Brixton and the even trendier Walthamstow, stopping through Camden and Central London on the way.
 Read on for the best things to do along the light blue line.

-The birthplace of David Bowie has had a bit of a revamp in the last decade, shaking off its excess rough without sacrificing its vibrant community as well as emerging as a London food hub.
-One of the most successful refurbishments is Brixton Village Market, once a rundown arcade, now the place to go for a global array of incredible and affordable food, with live music in the evenings.
+David Bowie’s birthplace has had a bit of a revamp in the last decade.
+It’s shaken off its excess rough without sacrificing its vibrant community as well as emerging as a London food hub.
+One of the most successful refurbishments though is Brixton Village Market.
+Once a rundown arcade, now the place to go for a global array of incredible and affordable food.

-Have your cameras at the ready as you walk through Stockwell as there are murals and incredible examples of street art everywhere.
-The London Mural Preservation Society has been working hard to care for some of the most culturally resonant wall art in Stockwell including the Stockwell Memorial Mural, painted on a subterranean WWII shelter including the likenesses of James Bond; as Roger Moore grew up in Stockwell and Vincent van Gogh; who spent 6 months living in the area.
+Have your cameras at the ready as there are many murals and incredible examples of street art everywhere in Stockwell.
+The London Mural Preservation Society has been working hard to care for some of the most culturally resonant wall art in Stockwell including the Stockwell Memorial Mural.
+Painted on a subterranean WWII shelter, you’ll spot James Bond, since Roger Moore grew up in Stockwell, and Vincent van Gogh, who spent 6 months living in the area.

-Stockwell is also known by another name; ‘Little Portugal’ and it showcases some of the best Portuguese food in the UK.
-A large Portuguese community proudly fly the flag down South Lambeth Road, with a current population of 27,000 in this area alone after settling here in the 1960s and 70s.
+Also known as ‘Little Portugal’, Stockwell showcases some of the best Portuguese food in the UK.
+A large Portuguese community proudly fly the flag down South Lambeth Road, with a current population of 27,000 in this area alone.
 Grelha D’Ouro serves homemade Portuguese food in a laid back setting, and for more than just a Pastel de Nata head over to Madeira Patisserie.

-As you approach Central London from the South, you’ll start to see some well known landmarks.
-Sat strong alonge the River Thames in Vauxhall is the famous MI6 building, recognisable from the James Bond films.
+As you approach Central London from the South, you’ll start to see some well-known landmarks.
+Sat strong along the River Thames in Vauxhall is the famous MI6 building.

-Head over to the Royal Vauxhall Tavern, a staunchly independent pub which dates back to 1863 that has had a reputation for consistently fantastic cabaret entertainment reportedly started after the end of WWII, when returning servicemen and local gay men were attracted to the venue for the drag shows.
+Head over to the Royal Vauxhall Tavern, a staunchly independent pub which dates to 1863.
+Its reputation for consistently fantastic cabaret entertainment reportedly started after the end of WWII, when returning servicemen and local gay men were attracted to the venue for the drag shows.
 The KIA Oval international cricket ground is also a popular destination for tourists and locals alike.

 Pimlico and Victoria

 A short walk from Vauxhall you’ll hit Pimlico and Victoria.
-Pimlico boasts wide streets lined with grand houses, quiet city churches and if you walk towards the river, the Tate Britain which is free to enter.
+Pimlico boasts wide streets lined with grand houses and quiet city churches.
+If you walk towards the river, you’ll find Tate Britain which is free to enter.

-If you’re travelling to or from London by bus, you’ll be visiting Victoria at some point.
-Most people know that just East of Victoria are all the classic attractions; St. James’s Park, The Houses of Parliament, Westminster Abbey and over the river is the Southbank, but Victoria is worth an explore as well.
+If you’re travelling to or from London by bus, you’ll visit Victoria at some point.
+Most people know that just East of Victoria lies St. James’s Park, The Houses of Parliament, Westminster Abbey and over the river is Southbank.

-Westminster Cathedral, not to be confused with Westminster Abbey which is just down the road, is the mother church of the Roman Catholic Church in England and Wales.
-Built in 1903, it is the largest Roman Catholic Church in England and Wales.
-It’s worth just looking up if you’re walking around Victoria, as despite a slightly corporate feel, it is home to some fairly stunning architecture if you remember to look.
+Just down the road is Westminster Cathedral, the mother church of the Roman Catholic Church in England and Wales.
+Built in 1903, it’s the largest Roman Catholic Church in England and Wales.
+It’s worth just looking up if you’re walking around Victoria, as despite a slightly corporate feel, it’s home to some fairly stunning architecture.

-The obvious thing to mention about the iconic Oxford Circus is obviously, the shopping, if you can stand the crowds.
+The obvious thing to mention about the iconic Oxford Circus is the shopping… if you can stand the crowds.
 If you can’t, head over to the slightly quieter and infinitely more picturesque Covent Garden.
-You are also within walking distance of the infamous Soho, and some of the best Chinese food around on Gerrard Street.
-One top tip: escape the crowds and re-fuel at the secret Roof Fest bar on top of John Lewis on Oxford Street.
+You’re also within walking distance of the infamous Soho, and some of the best Chinese food around!

 Euston and Kings Cross

 From South to Central and now to the wonderful North.
-Euston and Kings Cross are two major rail hubs in London so both travellers and Londoners will find themselves in the area at some point.
-As you come out or in of Euston Station, make sure you pop in to one of London’s most unique bars The Euston Tap, situated across two of the Victorian gatehouses flanking either side of the entrance.
+You’ll definitely cross paths with Euston and King’s Cross — two major rail hubs in London.
+As you come out or in of Euston Station, make sure you pop into one of London’s most unique bars, The Euston Tap.
+It’s situated across two of the Victorian gatehouses flanking either side of the entrance.

-The still fairly new Coal Drops Yard is a fantastic new feature behind Kings Cross, a fantastic place to sit outside along the canal in the summer, and filled with over 50 artisanal restaurants and individual retail shops.
+Coal Drops Yard, behind King’s Cross, is a fantastic place to sit outside along the canal in the summer, and visit 50 artisanal restaurants and individual retail shops.

 Highbury and Islington

-One of the most desirable post codes in London, Highbury and Islington is a vibrant North London area full of theatres, restaurants, pubs and a great place to join the canal walk East towards Victoria Park or further North to Camden.
+One of the most desirable postcodes in London, Highbury and Islington is a vibrant North London area full of theatres, restaurants and pubs.
+It’s also a great place to join the canal walk East towards Victoria Park or further North to Camden.